Which Cambodian island is right for you?

 A hammock made for two.

-If your trip won't be complete without dancing all night with sand between your toes, The Beach on Koh Rong Samloem runs monthly full-moon parties.
-The Party Boat runs from Sihanoukville to the island, returning the next morning, but we'd recommend staying a couple of nights to recover and making the most of the white beach at Saracen Bay.
+If your trip won’t be complete without dancing all night with sand between your toes, Koh Touch on Koh Rong is the place to be.
+Despite the fact everywhere else on this island is very mellow, this particular cluster of accommodation has earned the entire island a reputation as ‘the party island’.
+Koh Touch, at least, is worthy of the label – but we think you’ll still find a more hardcore party scene in Thailand.
+Backpacker guesthouse squished next to backpacker guesthouse, little space on the sand here is wasted.
+This patch appeals to a young crowd and music blares out till the early hours.
+If you need to strike a balance, the accommodation furthest away from the piers is the quietest.
+Alternatively, The Beach on Koh Rong Samloem runs monthly full-moon parties.
+The Party Boat runs from Sihanoukville to the island returning the next morning, but we’d recommend staying a couple of nights to recover and making the most of the white beach at Saracen Bay.

 Sunset seekers should choose the correct side of each island to be sure of the best views.
-On Koh Rong Samloem, Lazy Beach provides some spectacular skies that Michaelangelo would be proud of.
-The bay next door, home to Robinson Island and the brand new Huba-Huba guesthouse, is imaginatively named Sunset Beach.
-The quick-minded will also spot the cleverly disguised marketing of Sunset Bungalows, at the north of Koh Rong Samloem by M'pai Bei village.
+On Koh Rong Samloem, Lazy Beach provides skies that Michaelangelo would be proud of.
+The bay next door, home to Robinson Bungalows and Huba-Huba, is imaginatively named Sunset Beach.
+The quick-minded will also spot the cleverly disguised marketing of Sunset Bungalows, at the north of Koh Rong Samloem by M’pai Bei village.
 On nearby Koh Rong, sky-gazers should head for the 7km beach which has Sok San Bungalows and Angkor Chum Bungalows at one end.
+Should you not be positioned for sunset, it is worth remembering sunrise exists.
+So, if you’re partying on Koh Touch on Koh Rong island, you just have another excuse to stay up till the wee hours.

 Every beach needs a swing.